Forensic Psychiatry Fellowship

 Delaware Health and Social Services - Delaware Psychiatric Center (DHSS - DPC)

-DHSS - DPC offers experiences in assessing and treating criminal defendants and working with correctional personnel in a State Hospital setting.
-The program is directed by Clarence Watson, M.D, J.D. a Board Certified Forensic Psychiatrist and an Attorney.
-The Fellow will under supervision assess defendants for competency, criminal responsibility, and recommendations for treatment.
-All training and clinical experiences will be under the direct supervision of Clarence Watson, MD, JD, Director of Forensic Psychiatry at DPC where fellows receive similar training and didactics as they do at AKFC.
+DHSS - DPC offers experiences in assessing and treating criminal defendants and working with correctional personnel in a state forensic hospital setting.
+The program is directed by Mustafa Mufti, M.D., Clinical Director of Forensic Psychiatry Services at DPC where fellows receive similar training and didactics as they do at AKFC.

 University of Pennsylvania Law School Clinic (UPLSC)